ricemily/TTT/README.md

-Program: TT2 (Tick Tack Toe AI)
+Program: TTT2 (Tick Tack Toe AI)
 Author: Emily Rice
-Purpose: demonstrate programming skills to 8th light Program File: TTtoe_original
+Purpose: demonstrate programming skills to 8th light Program File: TicTacToe - ERice.java

 Description: The goal of this project is a to create a tic tac toe program with artificial intelligence so that the computer will win whenever possible and at the least tie.
 It is written in Java and has a graphical interface.